Search the Site with

 The KAMEHAMEHA was named after Kamehameha the Great, the warrior and statesman who first united the Hawaiian Islands under a single ruler.

 During her 36 years of service, the KAMEHAMEHA was awarded the following awards: 63 awards of the SSBN Deterrent Patrol Pin, four Meritorious Unit Commendations, three Battle Efficiency Awards, the Armed Forces Expeditionary Medal, and at least three Sea Service Deployment Ribbons.
 More awards may have been given, but these are the only ones with proof shown aboard ship.
-In addition, USS Kamehameha proudly displays one Communications "C", three Deck Seamanship "D", one Tactical "T", and one Medical "M" awards.
+In addition, USS KAMEHAMEHA proudly displays one Communications "C", three Deck Seamanship "D", one Tactical "T", and one Medical "M" awards.
 The ship has also received several Ney Awards for supply excellence.

 General Characteristics:Keel laid: May 2, 1963